Home » Ingredient Substitute » Herbs & Spices Substitutes » 9 Best Spices for Mac and Cheese (Extra Tasty!)

 Nutmeg

-Nutmeg is widely available in all grocery stores and anywhere seasonings are sold, so you should be able to easily snag some for your macaroni and cheese.
+Nutmeg is widely available in all grocery stores and anywhere seasonings are sold, so you can snag some for your macaroni and cheese easily.

 Buy it whole, and grate it directly into your recipes as needed.